electricimp/Builder/README.md

 - Variables defined by <code><b>@set</b></code> statements are available in expressions.
 - Undefined variables are evaluated as `null`.
 - Variable names can contain `$`, `_`, latin letters and digits.
 They must not start with a digit.
+- Variables defined as command line parameter `-DMyVarName MyVarValue` override all other variable definitions
+- Environment variables has lowest priority in search procedure

 #### \_\_LINE\_\_